 Four pillars of excellence

 - The accounting profession needs graduates from diverse backgrounds with a range of competencies.
 It requires all graduates to have capacities for inquiry, abstract logical thinking and critical analysis, in addition to appropriate written and oral communication and interpersonal skills.
-The profession expects these capacities and skills to be gained and enhanced through accounting as well as general education.
+The profession expects these capacities and skills to be gained and enhanced through accounting as well as general education

-- Advocacy aimed at ensuring the sustainability of accounting education and its response to evolving needs of the profession.
+- Advocacy aimed at ensuring the sustainability of accounting education and its response to the evolving needs of the profession.

 - International Federation of Accountants (IFAC) International Education Standards